Sex Addiction: A Real Problem

 Drug-Resistant Gonorrhea

 The most common reasons for the transmission of Gonorrhea include unprotected sexual activity – this may include anal, vaginal, or oral sex.
-The use of a condom may help to reduce the risk of obtaining or transmitting Gonorrhea.
+The use of a condom may help to reduce the risk of contracting or transmitting Gonorrhea.

 Some studies have found that a vaccine known as Bexsero, originally developed to assist in the prevention of meningitis, might also be useful in protecting against Gonorrhea infection.